djmitche/web-explainers/sec-ch-ua-form-factor.md

-The form-factor hint supports the privacy goals of [Client Hints](https://github.com/WICG/ua-client-hints), reducing the entropy exposed to the web.
+The form-factor hint supports the privacy goals of [Client Hints](https://github.com/WICG/ua-client-hints), reducing the entropy exposed to the web by default.
 In particular, as a high-entropy hint, form-factor must be requested by a site, and [Client Hints § 5.4 Access Restrictions](https://wicg.github.io/ua-client-hints/#access) directs user agents to "exercise judgement" regarding granting such requests.